Breadcrumbs

 MGY315H1: Principles of Genetic Analysis II

-Laboratory experiments in eukaryotic genetics, using two of the most powerful eukaryotic model systems, the yeast Saccharomyces cerevisiae, and fruit fly Drosophila melanogaster.
-The course follows MGY314H1; topics include analysis of genetic networks and pathways, meiotic segregation analysis, recombination mapping, genetic crosses, and phenotypic analyses.
+Laboratory experiments in animal (invertebrate) genetics, using two of the most powerful small animal (invertebrate) model systems, the roundworm Caenorhabditis elegans and fruit fly Drosophila melanogaster.
+Students are expected to develop competencies in handling the invertebrates with small tools, setting up crosses, analyzing phenotype using microscopes, and carrying out a forward genetic screen.
+The course follows MGY314H1; topics include analysis of genetic networks and pathways, recombination mapping, genetic crosses, and phenotypic analyses.

 MGY340H1: Molecular Genetics